edizilkcakin90/SignalRDemo/README.md

 # SignalRDemo
 SignalRDemo with IdentityServer4
-Just run the projeect and go!
+Just run the project and go!